Pop Robson: Third spells at Sunderland and Carlisle United

 Robson is remembered by the Sunderland fans for the rescue act on the last day of the 1983–84 season at Leicester City.
 Recalled to lead the front line at the age of 38 years and 182 days, he scored his last goal for Sunderland in a 2–0 win that saved the team from relegation.
 In his three stays at the club he amassed 174 appearances (10 from the bench) and 67 goals.
 He also managed the club as caretaker for a single game in 1984 following the sacking of Alan Durban.

 He finished his Football League career with a third spell at Carlisle, and in total he made 674 Football League appearances and scored 265 goals.
 Robson briefly played for non-league Gateshead after leaving Carlisle, scoring one goal during his stint at the club in 1985–86.

 Personal life

 Robson is married to the former England international table tennis player Maureen Heppell.

 Coaching career

 After finishing playing with Carlisle he coached at Hartlepool United, Manchester United, Leeds United and finally Sunderland until May 2004.
 In July 2011, Robson joined his former club Sunderland as the new chief scout.
-In April 2013, Ellis Short, Sunderland's chairman and owner, sacked Robson along with his entire scouting network.